SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-vcloud.md

 For vCloud an image id correspond to the (unique) name of a vApp with only one VM inside.
 The image id of the Orchestrator needs to match a Linux image with `wget` and `python` installed.
+An Ubuntu 12.04 will do the job perfectly.

 To find the image id go on the vCloud web interface and click on the *Catalogs* tab and then browse catalogs to find an appropriate image.